hddm-devs/hddm/docs/howto.rst

 stuck (horizontal lines in the trace); this is due to the proposal distribution not being tuned correctly.

-Secondly, the autocorrelation (lower left plot) is quite high as you can see from the long tails of the distribution.
+Secondly, the auto-correlation (lower left plot) is quite high as you can see from the long tails of the distribution.
 This is a further indication that the samples are not independent draws from the posterior.